Syuparn/Pangaea/docs/reference/map.md

 # Map

 `Map` represents an associative array.
-All map literal inherits `Map`.
+All map literals inherit `Map`.

 ```pangaea
 %{"a": 1, "b": 2}